About WHSR Guest

 This article was written by a guest contributor.
 The author's views below are entirely his or her own and may not reflect the views of WHSR.

-Note – This article is written by a guest writer from Teachable.
+This article is published by Eduardo Yi from Teachable in 2017.
 We value the expertise and experience of our guest writer but the author’s views are entirely his or her own and may not reflect the views of WHSR.
 For more relevant tips and updated tool suggestion, please read Best Membership Site Platforms.